alotofdavid/beem/docs/commands.md

         !gitgrep 2 moon troll

 beem control commands
 ---------------------

-Use these chat commands to control the bot when it's listening to your WebTiles games.
-These can be run from any WebTiles chat where beem is listening.
+Use these commands from Webtiles chat to control beem.
+These commands can be run from the WebTiles chat of any game where beem is listening, including your own games.

 - `!beem subscribe`

-  Have beem watch your games whenever it sees them.
-Note that beem has a limit to the number of games it can watch at once, so if it doesn't join your game right away, just wait a bit until someone else stops playing or goes idle.
+  Have beem watch your games automatically whenever it sees them.
+You only need to run this command once, since beem will remember your subscription.
+You can also run this command to resubscribe after having used the `!beem unsubscribe` command, and there's no limit to resubscriptions.

 - `!beem unsubscribe`

-  Prevent beem from watching your games. beem will leave your chat after you run this command.
-You can run `beem subscribe` from any other chat where you see beem to have it resume watching your games.
+  Prevent beem from watching your games. beem will leave your game's chat after you run this command.
+You can run `!beem subscribe` from any other game's chat where beem is listening to resubscribe.

 - `!beem nick [<name>]`